Compare contents insurance

 • Come up with a price.
 Try to put a value on your belongings.
 You’ll probably wind up with a rough estimate for items like clothing and an exact value for something like a laptop.

 • Prepare for the worst.
-Finally just as ancient Stoic philosophers anticipated adversity, think about what events you are most likely to need insurance for.
-This could be insurance against flooding, bushfires or even theft.
+Think about which events you are most likely to need insurance for, based on where you live.
+This could be insurance against flooding, bushfires or theft.

 FAQs about Contents Insurance